MCLDG-zz/kubernetes-on-aws-quickstart/README.md

 * Git repository using AWS CodeCommit
 * CI/CD Pipeline using AWS CodePipeline

+## Post MVP
+* Secrets management.
+Probably integrating Hashicorp Vault
+* ALB Ingress
+* Distributed tracing.
+Need to decide which framework.
+Jaeger, X-Ray, etc. Or is the Istio tracing OK for now?
+* Service mesh - probably Istio
+* Network Policy using plugin - probably Calico

+## Post-post MVP
+While MVP will take an opinionated view of the components to install, post-MVP should allow selection of options for the various components.
+For example, allow selection of either Istio or Linkerd for the service mesh

-The goal of the quick start is to allow developers simply to develop and push code to a repo.
-Building and deploying the applicaiton to Kubernetes is taken care of, as is logging and monitoring.
+The goal of the quick start is to make life easier for Developers starting to use Kubernetes.
+The quick start provisions all the services necessary for building and deploying an application to Kubernetes, as well as logging and monitoring and other services.

 Developers should not have to:
 * decide which services to use for common features such as logging & monitoring
 * spend their time deploying and maintaining those services
 * spend their time connecting those services together

 This repo takes an opinionated view of which services are most commonly used in building a Kubernetes ecosystem, and provides a script to deploy and connect those services.
 This repo is successful if a developer only needs to:
 * clone the repo
 * run the quick-start script after making a few configuration selections
 * add their code to the repo created by the script
 * push their code

-The Kubernetes ecosystem built by this repo will take care of:
-* building and deploying the code
-* collecting all logs and pushing to a central ElasticSearch stack
-* monitoring the Kubernetes cluster
-* scaling the Pods and Kubernetes worker nodes

-In future this repo could be extended to provide more than one option per service.
-For example, at the moment it assumes Prometheus for monitoring, but in future it may provide an option to use a HIG stack (Heapster, InfluxDB, Grafana).

 ## Pre-requisites
 ### MacOS only